 There are a few similarities to shortbread biscuits but alas we don’t get naankhatais in England.
 Like a lot of things that I yearn for from my childhood I think the best way to emulate the experience and the memories is to create them in my own kitchen.
 These are so easy to bake and I have kept the recipe fairly straight forward with ready to use ingredients.
 Once done they don’t really last very long in my household!

 The recipes in a lot of places vary ever so slightly but the basic ingredients always remain the same.
 Some bakers do add a small proportion of chickpea flour whilst I know a lot of them who don’t.
 I have included it as it helps hold the biscuit together and gives a slight heaviness to the biscuit with a pasty texture when you eat which I think is quite addictive.

 Preheat the oven to 175c and lightly grease a baking tray.
 In a bowl sieve plain flour, chick pea flour, semolina, cardamom powder, cinnamon powder and baking powder and set aside.
-In a separate bowl beat together the butter and sugar until pale yellow and fluffy.
-Add the flour mix to the sugar & butter and knead to form a smooth dough.

 Divide into small portions and flatten in circles pressing down lightly.
 Place each piece on the baking tray about 2cm apart and bake for 12 minutes until down.
 Cool on a wire rack and store in a jar for up to two weeks.